fukawi2/NetworkHealthChecklist/README.md

 - DHCP server:
 - DHCP scope:
 - Check for rouge DHCP servers.

+### Routing
+- How many routers are installed?
+  - Make/Models
+  - Any configured in High Availability (HA)?
+  - Are they edge or internal routers?
+- Is there firewalling between internal subnets?
+- Interfaces
+  - Names (system and friendly names)
+  - Capabilities (Speed, Media etc)

 ### Switches
 - How many switches are installed